The Coast, One Year Out

 Bay St. Louis, Pass Christian, and the slow vocabulary of return.

 A year on, the slabs are still the most honest thing on the coast — the rectangles of concrete where a house used to be, scrubbed clean of everything except the plumbing.
+You can walk half a mile along Beach Boulevard in Pass Christian and see them the way you would see grave markers, in rows, at intervals that used to mean neighbors.

 More from The Chronicles